BootsStribling/see-suite-FE/README.md

 From research to presentation of this application we were given 60 hours to work.

+## AWARDS -  🎗 🥈 2nd Place 🥈 🎗

+Our team was awarded 🥈 2nd Place 🥈 for this project!

 ## OUR TEAM

 * ![Meagan Bleach](./public/images/team/meagan-bleach.png)